5 Ways Data Integration Adds Business Value

 Increase the value of your data

 Finally, effective integration makes enterprises more agile.
-In a fast-moving world where new systems are brought online with increasing frequency, it’s important to have an integration framework that can adapt quickly and easily.
+In a fast-moving world where new systems are being brought online with increasing frequency, it’s important to have an integration framework that can adapt quickly and easily.
 A decade or more ago, many organizations might have relied primarily on point-to-point integrations between major systems.
 In today’s environment, integration is happening across multiple systems and platforms that include mainframes as well as traditional on-premise and cloud systems.
+In the IT landscape where things are constantly changing, integration must be flexible.

 Enterprise-grade integration increases agility by allowing companies to reconfigure data pipelines rapidly, with minimal effort, and without engaging in protracted high-risk projects.